 Corporate Governance, Compensation and Nominating Committee

-The Corporate Governance, Compensation & Nominating Committee assists the Board in overseeing Marathon’s policies and practices relating to:
+The Corporate Governance, Compensation & Nominating Committee assists the Board in overseeing the company’s policies and practices relating to:

 - Providing review, oversight and guidance over the Company’s corporate governance;

 - Development and management of the Company’s compensation strategies, policies, and practices; and